Gerald D. Hines Waterwall Park is one of Houston’s most beloved, iconic landmarks and community centerpiece for visitors of all ages.

 Mon - Sun : 8am - 9pm.

 Waterwall Park is open to the public for free.
 Please note that some parking may require payment.
-The most convenient parking is available in the Galleria's Red parking garage.
-You can also find on-street parking in the surrounding area.
+The most convenient parking is available at the Williams Tower Visitor Parking Garage, as it is just a short walk from the park.

-Waterwall is located in Uptown's greenspace just south of the Willis Tower.
+Waterwall is located in Uptown's greenspace just south of the Williams Tower.
 Conveniently close to the Galleria, shops, and restaurants, Waterwall Park is the perfect place to start off your day at Uptown.

 Designed by John Burgee Architects with Philip Johnson, New York, with Richard Fitzgerald and Partners, Houston, and the SWA Group, Landscape Architects, Houston Privately developed by Hines and Transco Energy Company.
 Owned by the Uptown Houston District.